semrush/intergalactic/website/docs/style/typography/typography-code.md

 @## Basic typography usage

-Our primitives has no margins.
-You can add them yourself.
-This is due to the fact that they may differ in the products.
+Our typography primitives have no margins cause they may differ in the end products.
+You may add them by yourself.

 @example text